Aboriginal cultural heritage in NSW: Questions

 Section 52(4) of the Aboriginal Land Rights Act (ALR Act) provides that the functions of Local Aboriginal Land Councils (LALCs) include to 'take action to protect the culture and heritage of Aboriginal persons in the Council's area, subject to any other law'.

-The draft Bill will establish a much clearer relationship between the ALR Act and Aboriginal cultural heritage legislation than currently exists.
+The draft Aboriginal Cultural Heritage Bill 2018 establishes a clearer relationship between the ALR Act and Aboriginal cultural heritage legislation than currently exists.

 Can other organisations be local coordination and support bodies?